COSC3020/brute-force-sorting-noahcanen/README.md

 What does a best-case input for your implementation look like?

-The best case is an already sorted list, which would result in a runtime of n.
+The best case is an already sorted list, resulting in a n runtime.

 What does a worst-case input look like?